 At Spicers Balfour Hotel even though we are city based doesn’t hinder our sustainability activities.
 We are proud to be continually working towards, and always looking for more sustainable practices.
 Some of our sustainability initiatives include:

-BOTTLES IN THE SAND
+BOTTLES INTO SAND

 Spicers Balfour Hotel works with Enviro Sand to recover glass waste such as wine and spirit bottles that previously were destined for landfill.
 The crushed glass is converted into a valuable glass powder that is later used for building material and kitchen benchtops.
 This allows us to close the loop on our waste, assist to build a circular economy and assist the building industry to create a sustainable future.